DigitalPhi/MoralPsychology/docs/README.md

-## Moral psychology
+## Welcome

-> Welcome!
-This is the course page for moral psychology (PHIL 3097, 2017).
+> This is the course page for moral psychology (PHIL 3097, term 1, 2017).

 Some topics that might be taken-up: love & hate, authority & obedience, shame & pride, respect & humiliation, pleasure & pain, self-control, competitiveness & equality, hope & despair, fear & grief, anger, forgiveness & apology.
-This module is meant to be exploratory within the limits of reason and good manners.
+This module is meant to be exploratory within the limits of reason and polite society.
 Let's all do our best.

 ### Announcements